-Genitalia-Shaped Rice-Cakes at the Takasai Jinja Shrine`s (高道祖神社) SAYARIBO Festival (塞り棒祭）on March 1, 2018
+Genitalia-Shaped Rice-Cakes at the Takasai Jinja Shrine`s (高道祖神社) SAYARIBO Festival (塞り棒祭）on March 7, 2021 – NOT TOMORROW (Feb.
+25th)

 By Avi Landau

-Now if its name is recognized at all (on a national scale), it is because of the novel, manga, and then very successful and highly acclaimed film: SHIMOTSUMA MONOGATARI (下妻物語 released in 2004) – which in fact makes fun of it for the rural backwater it has actually become .
-But for centuries – more than a millenia in fact, the area that is now Shimotsuma , Tsukuba City`s neighbor to the north-west, was a major transport hub in the Kanto Area.
-Situated between two major rivers, the Kokkaigawa and Kinugawa, it thrived in the days when in this region the cheapest and most convenient way of moving goods and people was by water.
-Its docks bustled with brisk trade all the way up to the time when railroads and then cars and trucks finally drove them out of business, making Shimotsuma`s HEYDAY a thing of the past (the city`s economy is fuelled today by its various pork products).
+Now, if its name is recognized at all (on a national scale), it is because of the novel, manga, and then very successful and highly acclaimed film: SHIMOTSUMA MONOGATARI (下妻物語 released in 2004) – which in fact makes fun of it for the rural backwater it has actually become .
+But for centuries – more than a millenium, in fact, the area that is now Shimotsuma , Tsukuba City`s neighbor to the north-west, was a major transport hub in the Kanto Area.
+Situated between two major rivers, the Kokkaigawa and Kinugawa, it thrived in the days when the cheapest and most convenient way of moving goods and people in this region was by water.
+In fact, its docks bustled with brisk trade all the way up to the time when railroads, and then cars and trucks, finally drove them out of business, making Shimotsuma`s HEYDAY a thing of the past (the city`s economy is fueled today by its various pork products).

 Naturally there were also overland routes leading to and from this key river port.
 One of them was a road which headed towards (and from) Mt.
 Tsukuba- running parallel for a while to the present Rt.
 125- part of the connection to the ancient regional capital of FUCHU (present day Ishioka) which was established in the 7th century as the regional capital (KOKUFU-).